aws-samples/aws-online-data-migration-workshop/module2/README.md

 **CREATE NFS SHARE**
 --------------------

-In the next steps you will create an NFS file share from your AWS File Gateway.
+In the next steps you will create an NFS file share from your File Gateway.

-1. Following on from the previous steps you should still be located in the **AWS Storage gateway console**, if not, from the AWS console, at the top of the screen, click **Services** and type & select **Storage Gateway**
+1. Following on from the previous steps, you should still be located in the **AWS Storage Gateway console**, if not, from the AWS console, at the top of the screen, click **Services** and type & select **Storage Gateway**

 2. From the left hand pane of the AWS Storage Gateway console, select **File